R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 ...
 ```

-Where:

 - `<kds-url>` is the URL of the KDS instance to use.
-This should match the KDS instance that the enclave is configured for.
+This URL must match the KDS instance that the enclave is
+  configured for.
 - `<kds-enclave-constraints>` are the constraints that will be used when attesting to the KDS enclave.
+These
-  These should match the expected details of the KDS.
+  constraints must match the expected details of the KDS.

-You can then use the [`PostOffice`](api/-conclave%20-core/com.r3.conclave.mail/-post-office/index.html) to encrypt and decrypt messages as usual.
+You can then use the [`PostOffice`](api/-conclave%20-core/com.r3.conclave.mail/-post-office/index.html) to encrypt
+and decrypt messages.